hnewbold/custom_knowledge_base_chatbot/README.md

     response = chain.run(input_documents=docs, question=query)
     return response
 ```
-Purpose: This function takes a user query, searches the FAISS index for relevant text chunks, and uses the GPT model to generate a response.
+- This function takes a user query, searches the FAISS index for relevant text chunks, and uses the GPT model to generate a response.
 The response is based on the most similar documents found in the knowledge base.

 ### 6. Streamlit Interface
 ```python